 High unemployment areas are defined by the State of California Employment Training Panel as being 1.5 times higher than the California average.
-Because the U.S. Census Bureau's 2020 5-Year American Community Survey (ACS) economic data was skewed by COVID-19, the 2019 5-Year ACS was used to determine the state unemployment rate of 6.05%.
-ZIP codes with unemployment rates above 9.08% were designated high unemployment areas.
+The 2021 5-Year ACS was used to determine the state unemployment rate of 6.53%.
+ZIP codes with unemployment rates above 9.7% were designated high unemployment areas.